How to ask employers for work experience

 Contact an employer

-Addressing your application to a named person shows that you've put in some real effort and research and aren't just blanket emailing lots of organisations.
+Addressing your application to a named person shows that you've put in some real effort and aren't just blanket emailing lots of organisations.
 Someone in HR or recruitment will usually be the contact, but to be sure that your email is going to the right person, phone the company and ask for a name and contact details.
 If all you can find is a generic company email address, send them a message politely asking for the contact details of the recruitment team.

 Once you know who the correct contact is, email over your up-to-date CV and cover letter.
 Use the body of the email to briefly introduce yourself, explain what experience you want and why you want it, then describe what you have attached, before politely signing off thanking them for their time.